danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec.md

 - **Model Checkpoints**: Periodic RL model snapshots
 - **Offsite Backups**: When internet connectivity is available, historical data is backed up to an offsite cloud service provider (e.g., AWS).

-#### Disaster Recovery
-- **RTO**: Recovery Time Objective < 4 hours
-- **RPO**: Recovery Point Objective < 1 hour
-- **Testing**: Quarterly disaster recovery drills
-- **Continual Learning Resilience**: Because CoreRL (rltune) is a continual learning system, catastrophic data loss is less of a concern.
-In the event of complete data loss, the agent can be redeployed tabula rasa and will begin learning from scratch on the system.
-Guardrails and safety measures can be reapplied for the new agent to ensure safe operation.

 ## Deployment Strategy

-We use a blue/green deployment strategy for agent upgrades and releases.
-The `coredinator` service acts as the orchestrator for deployments, managing both blue and green environments.
-During an upgrade, the new agent version is deployed to the green environment while the blue environment continues serving production traffic.
-Once the green environment passes health checks and validation, traffic is switched over.
-If any issues are detected, `coredinator` can automatically rollback to the previous agent version.
+The system employs a blue/green deployment methodology for agent upgrades, orchestrated by the `coredinator` service.
+A new agent version is deployed to a staging (green) environment while the production (blue) environment remains active.
+Upon successful health and validation checks, traffic is switched to the green environment.
+The `coredinator` facilitates automated rollback to the previous version if issues are detected.

-In the event of data corruption, the system rolls back to the previous agent version and deletes all transient data, such as neural network weights.
-These weights and other ephemeral state are reconstructed live from the process data historian, ensuring system integrity and rapid recovery.
+For data integrity, the system reverts to the last known stable agent version in case of data corruption.
+Transient data, including neural network weights, is purged and reconstructed from the process data historian to ensure rapid system recovery.

 ---